Web Browser Support

 Best Viewed in Any Browser?

 I use web standards.
 All pages are written in the simplest, most semantically reasonable HTML I can manage, given the limitations of semantic support in HTML.
 Tables are not used, except where tabular data is present.
 General elements like divs and spans are used sparingly.
-Unlike many web sites, all pages are valid HTML 4.01 Strict, and have been validated by W3C.
+Unlike many web sites, all pages are valid XHTML Strict, and have been validated by W3C.

 Internet Explorer